Universal geometrical link invariants: Universal Coloured Alexander Invariant

 \subsection{Definition of the universal ring and invariants}

-Now we are ready to define our universal invariant, which will be build from the sequence of intersections up to level $\cN$. \begin{defn}[Unification of all coloured Alexander link invariants] We define the projective limit of the graded intersection pairings $\PAA$ over all levels, and denote it as follows:
+Our universal invariant will be build from the sequence of intersections up to level $\cN$. \begin{defn}[Unification of all coloured Alexander link invariants] We consider the projective limit of the graded intersection pairings $\PAA$ over all levels, and denote it as follows:

 \end{defn}